zana9999/HackaBot/README.md

 # HackaBot 🤖

-An automated hackathon aggregator and notifier that collects upcoming hackathons from MLH and Devpost, filters for future events, stores structured details in a database, and alerts users about new opportunities.
-Built to save developers time and increase participation in hackathons.
+HackaBot is an automated hackathon aggregator and notifier that collects upcoming hackathons from MLH and Devpost, filters for user preferences and future events, stores structured details in a database, and alerts users about new opportunities.
+It saves developers hours of searching, keeps the database clean by only storing future events, increases hackathon participation through notifications.

----

 # Features ✨